Jamaat Ali Shah: Participation in Pakistan movement and Aligarh Movement

 Shah supported the Aligarh Movement and contributed funds to it.

 Shah toured throughout the country to get the support of Muslim League and Pakistan.
 After the passage of Lahore Resolution he supported Mohammad Ali Jinnah’s vision for Pakistan.
 He told his followers to join and work for the League and declared that he would not lead funeral prayers unless his followers supported the Pakistan Movement.
 His election campaign in 1945 and 1946 resulted in the success of Muslim League candidates.
 He also visited the North-West Frontier Province during the referendum of 1947 to strengthen support for the Muslim League.

 Relationship with Jinnah

 He supported the Pakistan movement and was admired by Muhammad Iqbal, the poet.
 He wrote many letters to Jinnah, offering advice and support.
-He gave prayer beads and a prayer mat to Jinnah to encourage his Islam.
+He gave prayer beads and a prayer mat to Jinnah to encourage him to follow Islamic practices.

 He served in rehabilitating the refugees and launched the Nifaz-i-Shariat Movement in new country.